RudrakshTuwani/transfer-learning-quora/README.md

 | Model/Training Set Size | 100  | 1000  | 10000  | 50000  | 100000 | All |
 |---|---|---|---|---|---|---|
 | ArCos USE  |   |   |   | | |0.537 |

+# Help Needed!
+I'm completely packed with work at present and not able to work full time on this project.
+If you'd like to contribute to this repo, shoot me a mail at rudraksht at iiitd.ac.in